The 5 things you’re doing wrong in sales (And how to fix them)

-You need to be thinking of your time as commodity, where you can create economies of scale by utilising it effectively.
+You need to be thinking of your time as a commodity, where you can create economies of scale by utilizing it effectively.
 One-on-one consultations with clients are great for building rapport and engaging their interest, but it can often prove counter-productive if clients aren’t qualified or ready to buy.

-Tip: Consider having your lead gen person or SDR hold a live demonstration webinar for the key decision makers in a prospect company.
+Tip: Consider having your lead gen person or sales development representative (SDR) hold a live demonstration webinar for the key decision-makers in a prospect company.
 This way you won’t have to relay the same information to the various stakeholders at different stages in the funnel.
-Keep it brief, 30 minutes should be sufficient to time to sell your systems key features.
+Keep it brief, 30 minutes should be sufficient time to sell your system’s key features.
 Engage the audience with a Q&A and offer them an incentive to stay tuned, like a bonus ebook download.

 The salespeople of today juggle many hats, none more so than those of you in small enterprises.
 We’re prospectors, we’re customer support, heck we even dabble in marketing on occasion.
 The real test is not to lose sight of our primary role—selling!